Necmttn/blog/src/posts/building-rundash-part-1.md

   - rundash
   - tech
 date: 2022-08-09
-title: Building RunDash - Part 1
+title: Building RunDash - Part 1 of ?
 description: Over the last year, I've had a lot of fun tracking my progress with Garmin Connect and Strava.
 They expose tons of data points about each run - pace, distance, heart rate, elevation gain, cadence, etc. These tools are amazing.
 Strava is a great social network where my friends and I can congratulate eachother after races or particularly grueling workouts.
 Garmin provides insights into how training is going.
 Who doesn't love seeing a chart with a positive trend?
 ---
 Over the last year, I've had a lot of fun tracking my progress with Garmin Connect and Strava.
 They expose tons of data points about each run - pace, distance, heart rate, elevation gain, cadence, etc. These tools are amazing.
 Strava is a great social network where my friends and I can congratulate eachother after races or particularly grueling workouts.
 Garmin provides insights into how training is going.
 Who doesn't love seeing a chart with a positive trend?<!-- excerpt -->